Quintin Borders

-Quintin Lee Borders (born February 7, 1988) is a former American football left tackle for Tampa Bay Buccaneers of the National Football League (NFL).
+Quintin Lee Borders (born February 7, 1988) is an American former football left tackle for Tampa Bay Buccaneers of the National Football League (NFL).
 He was signed by the Buccaneers as an undrafted free agent in 2011.
 He played college football for Union College.

 Early years

 Borders attended Bryan Station High School in Lexington, Kentucky.
 He played left tackle and defensive end.
 He also played on his high school track team.

 College career

 Borders was redshirted in 2006 at the University of Colorado.
 Borders transferred at the end of his freshman year to Union College in Barbourville Kentucky.
 He started all four years at Union College anchoring the offensive line.

+In 2009 he became the first Mid-South Conference East offensive lineman to be named Offensive Player of the Year.